inference-labs-inc/omron-subnet/README.md

 [Omron](https://omron.ai) is a Proof-of-Inference compute cluster deployed on Bittensor.
 [Omron SN 2](https://x.taostats.io/subnet/2) is the worlds largest zkml proving cluster.

 Omron currently supports verified inference through the use of zero knowledge proofs.
 Models are converted to zk circuits which produce cryptographic proof of execution.
+Adding TEE functionality greatly reduces overhead incurred in verifying computation and improves response time, at the tradeoff of additional trust assumptions.
+Another goal of ours was to provide hardware enclave abstraction, allowing miners who have diverse hardware to easily participate in the network.

 This project was completed as a submission in the Brussels ** dAGI House ** hackathon July 5-7 2024.
 [DoraHacks Link](https://dorahacks.io/hackathon/dagihouse/buidl)